lbb00/hubot-wechat-better/README.md

 ### Run

-Use `hubot -a wechat-better` to start bot in your hubot porject.
+Use `hubot -a wechat-better` to start bot.

 ## Example